 Juvenile Detention Alternatives Initiative

-Through JDAI, ICJI is currently working with a number of counties to reduce racial and ethnic disparities and DMC in their communities.
-JDAI sites have received or are currently receiving funds to support local JDAI/DMC Coordinator positions and other initiatives related to JDAI and DMC.
+Through JDAI, ICJI is currently working with a number of counties to reduce racial and ethnic disparities in their communities.
+JDAI sites have received (or are currently receiving funds) to support local JDAI coordinator positions and other initiatives related to JDAI.
 A number of counties are also working with the W. Haywood Burns Institute, an organization that provides jurisdictions with guidance and technical assistance as they work to reduce racial equity in their juvenile justice systems.
-Each JDAI site has established or is in the process of establishing a Racial and Ethnic/DMC subcommittee that will be charged with guiding the work in their respective jurisdiction.
-There is also a statewide RED/DMC subcommittee that is tasked with addressing cross-cutting DMC issues that arise from the county, as well as ensuring that the state maintains compliance with the JJDP Act.
-For additional information about Indiana’s JDAI journey, please visit http://www.youthlawteam.org/compliance.html.
+Each JDAI site has established or is in the process of establishing a Racial and Ethnic workgroup that will be charged with guiding the work in their respective jurisdiction.
+There is also a JDAI Statewide RED Workgroup that is tasked with addressing cross-cutting RED issues that arise from the county, as well as ensuring that the state maintains compliance with the JJDP Act.

 To learn more about the Indiana Juvenile Detention Alternatives Initiative, click the link below.

 The Indiana Juvenile Detention Alternatives Initiative recently hosted a Race, Equity and Inclusion Workgroup office hour to discuss Racial Equity Impact Assessments (REIA).
 The session included conversations about what REIA are, when to use them and how they can be used to help center race equity in your youth justice work.